 - a member of the teaching staff (including visiting, adjunct, honorary or sessional staff), having responsibility for the conduct of a class, tutorial, lecture or teaching session

-- a workplace health and safety officer or building warden.
+- a workplace health and safety officer or building warden or similar.

 MOPP A/8.3 Reconciliation statement